Rebecca Slater

 In non-fiction, I’m interested in writing that looks at the natural environment in all its glorious and endangered forms; explores ideas of sex and gender; or grapples with complex political subjects and experiences.

 Above all, though, I want a good story!
-Whether it’s a superbly plotted crime novel, a heart-warming rom-com or a deeply considered non-fiction work – I’m looking for writing that entertains, inspires, and connects with readers in meaningful ways.
+Whether it’s a superbly plotted crime novel, a heart-warming rom-com or a deeply researched non-fiction work – I’m looking for writing that entertains, inspires, and connects with readers in meaningful ways.